The Raconteurs: 2005–2007: Broken Boy Soldiers

 The band has performed a number of covers during live shows.
 For instance, the set list usually includes renditions of "Bang Bang (My Baby Shot Me Down)" (a song written by Sonny Bono and popularized by both Cher and Nancy Sinatra) and "Headin' for the Texas Border" by The Flamin' Groovies.
-Other songs the band has covered include Gnarls Barkley's "Crazy", Bo Diddley's "Who Do You Love?", Ron Davies' "It Ain't Easy", Love's "A House Is Not a Motel", and Charley Jordan's "Keep It Clean".
+Other songs the band has covered include Gnarls Barkley's "Crazy," Bo Diddley's "Who Do You Love?," Ron Davies' "It Ain't Easy," Love's "A House Is Not a Motel", and Charley Jordan's "Keep It Clean."
 The band has also covered the song "Floating" by the Irish band Jape, and "Send Me a Postcard", by Dutch band Shocking Blue.
 They have also performed an old Blues song written by Big Joe Williams in 1935 (popularized by Van Morrison's "Them" in 1964), "Baby, Please Don't Go."

 In December 2006, the band's debut album, Broken Boy Soldiers, was awarded the title Album of the Year by Britain's Mojo magazine.
 In 2007, the album was nominated for the Grammy Award for Best Rock Album.
 The Raconteurs were nominated for two awards at the 49th Annual Grammys: one for Best Rock Album for Broken Boy Soldiers, and another for Best Rock Performance by a Duo or Group with Vocal for "Steady, As She Goes" although they did not win in either category.

-The intro and ending of "Steady, As She Goes" is often used to play out Saturday Live, a long running radio programme on BBC Radio4.
+The intro and ending of "Steady, As She Goes" is often used to play out Saturday Live, a long running radio programme on BBC Radio 4.

+The band recorded a cover of the Undertones' "Teenage Kicks" for the album Radio 1: Established 1967, a 2007 compilation album of cover versions celebrating the fourtieth anniversary of BBC Radio 1, a song noted to be a favourite of the influential late Radio 1 DJ John Peel. the Raconteurs are also the only act on the album to have covered a song and have one of their own songs covered, with British R&B singer Corinne Bailey Rae (of "Put Your Records On" fame), having covered the band's debut single "Steady, As She Goes" as the album's closing track.